al-shams/DevOps-Advantage/chapter_01/session_05/file and directory management/README.md

-# Linux File Management Practice Guide
+# Linux File And Directory Management Practice Guide

 This guide provides essential Linux commands for managing files and directories.